Christian Walker Player Props: Diamondbacks vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays' 3.85 team ERA ranks ninth across all league pitching staffs.
+- The Blue Jays' 3.83 team ERA ranks eighth among all league pitching staffs.

-- Blue Jays pitchers combine to rank 23rd in baseball in home runs allowed (117 total, 1.3 per game).
+- The Blue Jays rank 23rd in baseball in home runs surrendered (118 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.